ICanBoogie/ICanBoogie/README.md

 ];
 ```

-Check ICanBoogie's "config/core.php" for a list of the available options and their default values.
+Check ICanBoogie's "config/core.php" for a list of available options and their default values.